codesqueak/k18srpi4/README.md

 sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

-**Note 1:** You can always regenerate the token at a later date by usuing:
+**Note 1:** You can always regenerate the token at a later date by using:
 ```$xslt
 kubeadm token generate
 kubeadm token create <token printed from previous command> --print-join-command --ttl=0